If this section does not answer all of your questions, we invite you to contact the MTAS office.

 June 17th & 18th, 2017 - Saskatoon.
-Application form coming in spring 217.
+Application form here.
 (Note that for 2018, the June exam will be held in Regina.)
 We are now holding only one early summer exam each year, in alternate locations.

 - The specific examination schedule for each sitting will be finalized once all applications have been received.

 - The written exam may be on the Saturday or Sunday and will be advised in writing, along with confirmation of the specific time allotted to each candidate's oral/practical exam.